-Academic Scholarships Academic scholarships ranging in value from \$6,000 to full tuition are awarded on the basis of grade point average, and ACT/SAT test scores.
+Academic Scholarships Academic scholarships ranging in value from \$7,500 to full tuition are awarded on the basis of grade point average.
 Academic scholarships are renewable as long as the student remains enrolled.
 Pillars Scholarships are renewed based on maintaining a 3.2 cumulative GPA and participate in the college Honors Program.
-Once a student is accepted and notified of their academic award, no further GPA or ACT scores will be accepted for an increase in scholarship.
+Once a student is Accepted to the College and notified of their academic award, no further GPA increases will be accepted for an increase in scholarship.